eeue56/the-elm-report/README.md

 ### Highly unstable

+Any language which is under heavy development is likely to be unstable.
+Unlike many 0.x releases for other libraries and frameworks, the features and implement of Elm changes rapidly over a short period of time.

 `Signal`s used to be called `Varying`.
 Streams used to represent what `foldp` does now.
 Changes in the core library are slow to be released as bug fixes.

+While this is of course needed until Elm finds a good place to become stable, it does mean that it is very hard to recommend Elm for production usage.
+If a new version of Elm comes out, the development team will need an Elm guru to upgrade the version of libraries they're using.

 --